HTTPArchive/almanac.httparchive.org/src/content/en/2020/markup.md

 <figcaption>{{ figure_link(caption="Low probabilities of finding a given element in pages of the sample.", sheets_gid="184700688", sql_file="pages_element_count_by_device_and_element_type_present.sql") }}</figcaption>
 </figure>

+{# TODO(authors): Interpet results. #}

 ### Custom elements

-The 2019 edition of the Web Almanac handled this part [a little differently](../2019/markup#custom-elements), discussing several non-standard elements.
-However, we found it valuable to have a closer look at custom elements.
+The 2019 edition of the Web Almanac handled [custom elements](../2019/markup#custom-elements) by discussing several non-standard elements.
+This year, we found it valuable to have a closer look at custom elements.
 How did we determine these?
 Roughly by looking at [their definition](https://html.spec.whatwg.org/multipage/custom-elements.html#custom-elements-core-concepts), notably their use of a hyphen.
 Let's focus on the top elements, in this case elements used on ≥1% of all URLs in the sample:

+{# TODO(authors, analysts): Clarify occurrences and percentages _of what_.
+Pages?
+Elements?
+And for desktop or mobile? #}

 <figure markdown>
 | Element | Occurrences | Percentage |